linuxdeepin/go-dbus-factory/README.md

 make bin
 ```

-to generater a executable file called `generater`.
-It can be used to auto generater code, like
+to generate an executable file called `generater`.
+It can be used to auto-generate code, like

 ```bash
 ./generator org.freedesktop.notifications